Cat Whitehill: Advocacy

 Whitehill is an advocate for the rights of women to participate in sports.
 On February 1, 2006, she testified at a committee hearing of the United States Senate in support of Title IX, the civil rights law that, among other things, provides women and girls the same opportunities to participate in school sports that boys and men are offered.
 In her testimony, she described having to play on boys' soccer teams as a young girl in Alabama because there were no opportunities for girls to play organized soccer there at the time.

 Personal life

-Whitehill married Dr. Robert Whitehill, M.D., a pediatric Cardiology Fellow at Children's Hospital Boston and Boston Medical Center, on New Year's Eve, 2005.
-They live in Back Bay, Massachusetts.
+Whitehill married Dr. Robert Whitehill, a pediatric Cardiology Fellow at Children's Hospital Boston and Boston Medical Center, on New Year's Eve, 2005.